h-enk/henkverlinde.com/src/routes/tools/doks.md

 ---
-title: "Doks"
+title: 'Doks'
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: 'Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.'
-excerpt: "<a href=\"https://getdoks.org/\">Doks</a> is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
-Use the standard setup or easily make it your own."
+excerpt: '<a href="https://getdoks.org/">Doks</a> is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default.
+Use the standard setup or easily make it your own.'
 date: 2020-12-07T14:08:47+01:00
 lastmod: 2020-12-07T14:08:47+01:00
 publishDate: '2020-12-07'